slds-lmu/i2dl/content/chapters/07_rnn/07-05-attention-transf-rnn.md

 title: "Chapter 07.05: Attention and Transformers"
 weight: 7005
 ---
-In this subchapter we introduce more recent sequence data modelling techniques such as attention and transformers.
+In this subchapter, we introduce more recent sequence data modelling techniques such as attention and transformers.

 <!--more-->
 ### Lecture slides